Radio Emission and Electric Gaps in Pulsar Magnetospheres: Discussion

 The global kinetic simulation offers a physical framework to start interpreting the rich pulsar observations.
 In particular, the polar-cap discharge may be responsible for the so-called ``core'' radio emission, and the inner return-current discharge may produce ``conal" radio emission.
-The wave power is strongly modulated by the electric discharge of the gaps, which may produce microstructure in the pulse profiles.
-The plasma instabilities could produce outer magnetospheric radio emission in energetic pulsars which is different to the traditional emission.
+Their strong modulation by the electric discharge of the gaps may produce microstructure in the pulse profiles.
+Also interesting are the additional plasma instabilities found in the outer magnetosphere, which are special to energetic pulsars with active pair creation around the light cylinder.

 However, significant work is needed to improve the simulations before they can be directly compared to individual pulsars.
-It should be understood how the down-scaled voltage (and $\mathcal{M}$) may affect the non-linear interaction of the return-current gaps.
-A more detailed implementation of gamma-ray emission and $e^{\pm}$ production may change the streaming instabilities and charge bunching.
-It has been suggested that charge bunches could produce coherent curvature emission in the radio band \cite{ruderman_theory_1975,Gil_2004} and the waves experience propagation effects \cite{barnard_1986,Lyubarsky_1993,Lyubarskii_1998, beskin_2012}, which needs further investigation.
+In particular, increasing multiplicity $\mathcal{M}$ may change the interaction of the two return-current gaps: instead of assisting each other with seed particles for discharge, the inner gap with a high $\mathcal{M}$ may flood the outer gap and switch off its radio emission.
+A more detailed implementation of gamma-ray emission and $e^{\pm}$ production may change the beam instabilities and charge bunching.
+It has been suggested that charge bunches could produce coherent curvature emission in the radio band \citep{ruderman_theory_1975,Gil_2004} and the waves experience propagation effects \citep{barnard_1986,Lyubarsky_1993,Lyubarskii_1998, beskin_2012}, which needs further investigation.
 Finally, our simulation was limited to aligned rotators $\boldsymbol{\mu}\parallel\boldsymbol{\Omega}$.
-It will be essential to investigate radio emission in inclined rotators.
+It will be essential to investigate radio emission in inclined rotators. \\